In this article, we'll break down the AP Bio exam format to help you become familiar with the question styles you will see!

 Free-Response Questions (FRQs)

-There are two kinds of free-response questions — long-answer and short-answer.
+There are 2 types of free-response questions — long-answer and short-answer.
 The long-answer questions are worth 8 to 10 points each, while the short-answer questions are worth 4 points each.

-Wondering how each of these questions will be structured on the exam?
+Wondering how each of these questions will be structured on the AP Bio exam length?
 Let’s take a look!

 Free-response question 1 - Interpreting and Evaluating Experimental Results